April 18 may feel far away, but Tax Day 2022 will come sooner than we may think.

 Special Rules Apply to the Military

 If you’re in the military, the IRS offers even more flexibility on filing extensions.
-For example, if you are in the military overseas, the IRS automatically gives you two months longer to file your return without an extension.
+For example, if you are in the military outside of the United States, the IRS automatically gives you two months longer to file your return without a tax extension.
 The IRS will not assess penalties or interest on any tax due during those two months.
 And, there is even more flexibility for those deployed in a combat zone.
 (For more information, see this article published by the IRS.)

 Preparing for retirement is part of your overall financial plan.
 You can take a couple of actions now to get yourself on the right track.

 - Download 5 Tax Hacks for Investors, an actionable guide with insights from fiduciary financial advisors.
 The guide is free.